 End Time fields show the values you are looking for.
 In

-or cognitive tasks) and sensor-based data collection from this participant will
+Reasoning tests) and sensor-based data collection from this participant will

 happen within this period, and no data will be collected before or after this